annnnng/CSC212_Ass4_SabrinaHatch_AnhNguyen/READMEANH.md

 Note to self.
 If using `while(s.hasNext())`, a `s.next()` or a `break` is needed to break the loop!
 (That took 2 hours out of my life!) `Character` and `String` also took much time from my life.
 They don't share the same methods, you can't compare a `Character` to a `String` and many other things.

 I am trying to implement the unary minus sign but how do I make the program distinguish between a minus and a unary minus sign, they are both `-`.
 I know on my calculator, they are different symbol.
 Also what if there are multiple constant or function?
 I was thinking we can make a program to look up the word (`pi` or `sin`) and find the corresponding value (`3.14` or performing trig function).
 A map...?

-And we are still having trouble deciding whether to implement `try...catch...` or `throw`.
-It's probably because there's not much different for me since I am both the user and the coder and I can just debug things.
+Could we just put each step in the algorithm in a map, as in the key would be say an operator and the value would be a specific code chunks.

+And we are still having trouble with `throw`.
+I think it is because we are not sure what class of Exception to throw or if we need to make our own Exception.

+We should have just use Prof. Howe's Tokenizer to read in each token and store them in queue for both postfix and infix expression program and then do the calculation/conversion.
+What we did was to directly change the Tokenizer code to accommodate postfix and infix seperately.
+I would love to see what is like a good codes for implementing the calculator.